Which of the following is a primary component of elastic cartilag... | Channels for Pearson+

 1

-Understand the structure and function of elastic cartilage: Elastic cartilage is a type of cartilage that provides flexibility and strength.
-It is found in structures like the external ear and epiglottis.
+Understand the structure and function of elastic cartilage: Elastic cartilage is a type of cartilage found in areas requiring flexibility and resilience, such as the external ear and epiglottis.
+It is characterized by the presence of elastic fibers, which provide elasticity and strength.

-Identify the primary components of elastic cartilage: Elastic cartilage is primarily composed of elastic fibers, which allow it to stretch and return to its original shape.
-It also contains chondrocytes embedded in a matrix.
+Review the components of elastic cartilage: Elastic cartilage primarily consists of chondrocytes (cartilage cells) embedded in a matrix rich in elastic fibers.
+These fibers are composed of elastin, a protein that allows tissues to stretch and return to their original shape.

-Eliminate incorrect options: Adipocytes are fat cells and are not found in cartilage.
-Osteocytes are bone cells and are specific to bone tissue.
-Collagen type I fibers are found in dense connective tissues and bone, not elastic cartilage.
+Differentiate elastic fibers from other components: Elastic fibers are distinct from collagen fibers, which are more rigid and provide tensile strength.
+Collagen type I fibers are primarily found in bone and dense connective tissues, not elastic cartilage.

-Focus on the correct option: Elastic fibers are the defining feature of elastic cartilage, providing its characteristic flexibility and resilience.
+Eliminate incorrect options: Osteocytes are bone cells, not cartilage cells, and adipocytes are fat cells, which are not components of elastic cartilage.
+Collagen type I fibers are not a primary component of elastic cartilage either.

-Conclude that the primary component of elastic cartilage is elastic fibers, as they are essential for its function and structure.
+Conclude that elastic fibers are the primary component of elastic cartilage, as they are responsible for its unique properties of flexibility and resilience.

 Watch next